(212) 514-5100 Available 24/7

 Home » Workers' Compensation » Workers’ Compensation Shoulder Injury Settlements

-shoulder injury and workers comp
+Shoulder injury and workers comp

 The value of a workers’ compensation shoulder injury settlement will depend on factors specific to each case.
 These factors include the severity of the injury (Schedule Loss of Use), the structure of the settlement, lost time from work, and Average Weekly Wage.